Median Income

 Is Forest a Good Place to Live?

-Based on current data, Forest receives an overall livability score of 4.6 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, a low poverty rate, high health insurance coverage.
-Forest stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Forest receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, a highly educated population, abundant sunshine, a low poverty rate.
+Forest offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs